curl/curl/docs/TheArtOfHttpScripting.md

  able to watch your passwords if you pass them as plain command line options.
 There are ways to circumvent this.

- It is worth noting that while this is how HTTP Authentication works, very many websites will not use this concept when they provide logins etc. See the Web Login chapter further below for more details on that.
+ It is worth noting that while this is how HTTP Authentication works, many websites will not use this concept when they provide logins etc. See the Web Login chapter further below for more details on that.

 # More HTTP Headers